-Let's have a look on their significance and how you can troubleshoot:
+Let's have a look at their significance and how you can troubleshoot:

 1. Lightning / Thunderbolt / Thunder Icon

-This is an indication that power supply is unstable, the player is under-powered and this situation could lead to corruption of the SD card and overall instability.
-It would be best in this case to switch the power adapter as soon as possible.
+This is an indication that the power supply is unstable, the player is under-powered and this situation could lead to corruption of the SD card and overall instability.
+It would be best, in this case, to switch to a new power adapter as soon as possible.

-Raspberry Pi 2 needs a 5V/2A power adapter, whereas Raspberry Pi 3 needs a 5V/2.5A power adapter,
+- Raspberry Pi 2 needs a 5V/2A power adapter

 2. Temperature / Thermometer Icons